christianJames24/animator/README.md

 <hr>

-implementation example (for the above): this is a combination of three effects, one for the hover(mouseenter) and two for the click(activated)
+Implementation example (for the above):
+This is a combination of three effects, one for the hover(mouseenter) and two for the click(activated)
 <br>
 <br>
-first require animator module
+First require animator module
 <img width="115" height="26" alt="image" src="https://github.com/user-attachments/assets/c8c5eb8c-bbae-4410-b03a-af0292fdd74f" />
 <br>
 <img width="381" height="45" alt="image" src="https://github.com/user-attachments/assets/e8543806-12fb-4184-8dbb-c5dadf147cac" />
 <br>
 <br>
-assuming these effects are children of animator, we can do this:
+Assuming these effects are children of animator, we can do this:
 <br>
 <img width="170" height="323" alt="image" src="https://github.com/user-attachments/assets/188fa32d-b47f-44a9-ad74-e505072d083d" />
 <br>